codatio/codat-docs/blog/240320-deprecation-ruleId.md

 authors: dcoplowe
 ---

-On **July 10, 2024**, we will deprecate the `RuleId` property in all our existing webhook payloads following the release of our [new webhooks service](/updates/240306-new-webhook-service-released).
+On **July 10, 2024**, all clients will be migrated onto our [new webhooks service](/updates/240306-new-webhook-service-released).
+As part of this migration, the `RuleId` webhook property will be deprecated in all our existing webhook payloads.

 <!--truncate-->